wayfair-incubator/aux-eng-playbook/src/docs/goals/platforms.md

 - Synthesize the product function
 - Justifying funding for the platform team can be difficult as it is indirect business value
-- AuxEng allows you to staff a platform team up with senior talent while still directly contributing to business outcomes
+- Aux Eng allows you to staff a platform team up with senior talent while still directly contributing to business outcomes
 - Knowing the right problems to solve can be difficult.
 Being embedded brings challenges, low hanging fruit to the surface.